Jacob-Heff/Hyper-Local-Resource-Mapper/README.md

-# Hyper-Local Resource Mapper (GUI Version)
+# Hyper-Local Resource Mapper (Web Version)

 ## 🗺️ About the Project

-The **Hyper-Local Resource Mapper** is a personalized desktop application designed to help you catalog and navigate the unique, informal "resources" within your immediate environment – places and things that wouldn't typically show up on a standard map or directory.
+The **Hyper-Local Resource Mapper (Web Version)** is a personalized web application designed to help you catalog and navigate the unique, informal "resources" within your immediate environment.
+Unlike standard online maps, this tool lets you build a personal directory of places and things that matter to *you*, based on your unique observations.

-Think of it as your personal, digital field guide to the hidden gems, specific spots, or useful contacts in your neighborhood, office, or even your home.
-Unlike general mapping applications, this project focuses on capturing **your unique observations and needs**, creating a truly personalized "map" of your world.
+It's like your own digital field guide for those hidden gems in your neighborhood, office, or home.
+This project focuses on capturing **your unique observations and needs**, creating a truly personalized "map" of your world that lives right in your web browser.

-This project was built to explore fundamental programming concepts, including GUI development and data persistence, while addressing a genuinely niche and personal organizational challenge.
+This project was built to explore fundamental web development concepts, including HTML structure, CSS styling, and JavaScript for interactivity and local data persistence.

 ---